kubeflow/examples/demos/simple_pipeline/README.md

 ## Hyperparameter tuning and autoprovisioning GPU nodes

-This repository contains a demonstration of Kubeflow capabilities, suitable for presentation to public audiences.
+This folder contains a demonstration of Kubeflow capabilities, suitable for presentation to public audiences.

-The base demo includes the following steps:
+This demo highlights the use of pipelines and hyperparameter tuning on a GKE cluster with node autoprovisioning (NAP).
+A simple pipeline requests GPU resources, which triggers node pool creation.
+This demo includes the following steps:

 1. [Setup your environment](#1-setup-your-environment)
 1. [Run a simple pipeline](#2-run-a-simple-pipeline)